spacelover1/FreedomWriter/README.md

 - [ ] Add page(as called in WordPress) on the header
 - [ ] Link to the original template in the footer
 - [x] Solve problem with the comment section
-- [ ] Solve problem with Related posts, they're not shown correctly
+- [ ] Solve problem with Related posts, they're not being shown correctly